-Sharon: Yeah.
+Professor Sharon Parker: Yeah.
 So, there’s been this sort of every week [19:00] in the newspaper a new company announces, “Hey, we’ve discovered people can be trusted.
 So, wow, we’re going to allow them all to work from home.”
 And I’m sure the finance officers, their eyes are lighting up at the savings in office costs and so on.
 And I really hope that going forward, we preserve some of this flexibility.

 One of the questions we ask people in the survey, actually, is, “Would you like to continue at least some degree of working from home?”
 Eighty-nine percent, I think, said they would.
 And people talked about all the things they’ve learnt, more technological skills.
 Some have even learnt how to manage their time better.
 They’ve learnt how to communicate effectively remotely.
 So, we’ve got all this great learning, so hopefully some of that flexibility will be preserved into the future.

 But equally, to sort of throw out the office is probably a [20:00] bit of a knee-jerk response that needs a bit more thinking because, as I’ve said, that community that comes from coming into the office, that informal interaction and the role that it plays in innovation and teamwork is really, really important.
 And we know from pre-COVID times that companies that were having a lot of remote workers really struggled with this.

 And in fact, IBM and Yahoo, and lots of company, actually abandoned their remote working experiments because they felt that they were losing productivity and innovation from this sort of not such a strong ability to work together as a team.